 If your child has myopia you might be wondering if there is a cure or if something can be done to slow its development.
-Research has, for some time, suggested that it may be possible to slow the rate of progression of myopia.
-There are a few treatments which aim to do this with successful results.
+Recent research suggests it may now be possible to slow the rate of progression of myopia.

 Here are some myopia facts to get you thinking

-- Myopic parents are more likely to have myopia children than non-myopic parents. i.e. genetics plays a part.
+Myopic parents are more likely to have myopic children than non-myopic parents.
+Ie genetics plays a part.

 The Myopia Control Programme

 1. Be Outdoors

 Studies suggest that children should aim to be outdoors for up to 80 minutes a day.
 This is not a standardised time, as there is not enough research to be precise.
 But children who spend at least that time outside do not show as much myopia progression.